Schools must consider age, maturity and skill level of students when planning curriculum activities.

 Shin pads for all players.

-Goalkeeper protection includes headgear (helmet with face mask, throat protector), leg protection (leg guards, kickers, leg and foot pads) torso protection (chest, groin/pelvic protectors) and gloves.
+Goalkeeper protection includes headgear (helmet with face mask, throat protector), leg protection (leg guards, kickers, leg and foot pads), torso protection (chest, groin/pelvic protectors) and gloves.
 Mouthguards are not required when wearing face masks.
 For further information, consult the

-International Hockey Federation (FIH) Rules of Hockey.
+International Hockey Federation (PDF, 527KB) (FIH) Rules of Hockey.

 Additionally for